heidiwu3388/Let-s-Go-DIY/README.md

 # User-Story

-AS an artist
+AS an artist<br>
-I WANT some ideas for DIY projects
+I WANT some ideas for DIY projects<br>
-AND find art hotspots
+AND find art hotspots<br>
-SO THAT I can learn to do projects, buy supplies, and share my projects
+SO THAT I can learn to do projects, save my projects, find hotspots, and buy supplies<br>

  # How to Use this Project and Acceptance Criteria